-- may lose control due to the stress associated with caregiving - may have an alcohol or substance abuse problem - may be frustrated or isolated
+- is most often a family member (adult child, spouse, or other relative) who lives with the victim. - may lose control due to the stress associated with caregiving. - may have an alcohol or substance abuse problem. - may be frustrated or isolated.

-The Abuse:
+The Abuse

-- could be intentional or unintentional action by anyone - could be caused by economic or emotional dependence of either the victim or the abuser - could be accepted by the family and society as a way of life
+- · could be intentional or unintentional action by anyone. - could be caused by economic or emotional dependence of either the victim or the abuser. - could be accepted by the family and society as a way of life.

-Help is Available:
+Help is Available

-- Anyone can report a case of elder abuse in good faith. - The Elder Abuse and Neglect Act protects reporters and case workers from civil or criminal liability. - All information will be kept confidential.
+- · Anyone can report a case of elder abuse in good faith. - The Elder Abuse and Neglect Act protects reporters and case workers from civil or criminal liability. - All information will be kept confidential.
 The reporter's name will not be released. - The report will be received by an Illinois Department on Aging staff person. - The Illinois Department on Aging will work with a network of local agencies to serve both victims and their abusers. - A case worker will contact the victim and help determine what services are most appropriate to stop the abuse.
-Those services may include in-home care, adult day care, legal assistance, emergency shelter, petitioning for an order of protection, law enforcement intervention, etc. - The older person has the right to accept or decline services.
+Those services may include in-home care, adult day care, legal assistance, emergency shelter, petitioning for an order of protection, law enforcement intervention, and so forth. - The older person has the right to accept or decline services.

-Elder Abuse Happens:
+Elder Abuse Happens